iscbel/cse15l-lab-reports/LabReport4.md

 ![Fork repo](pictures/forkrepo.png)

 ## Step 6: Run the tests, demonstrating that they fail
 Now that we have the lab7 directory, we must change directories in order to run the tests.
-We do so by typing in `cd lab7`.
+We do so by typing in `cd lab7` and hitting *`<enter>`*.

 ![Fail](pictures/failureorg.png)